MartinYeung5/APEX/README.md

 2.3 Retrieve of specific record
 For example:
 The user can generate the specific health record. (like usage record of the medicine)

+2.4 Analysis on usage of herbal medicine complimentary Recevie simple analysis on the usage of herbal medicine complimentary based on health condition

 ## Privacy Issue:
 1. Don’t collect the sensitive information from people such as crdit card password, ID card number and so on